Salary Range: £10.50 – £10.73 per hour

 - Access to wellbeing helplines.

-Find out more about these aspects of the role through videos on our main website.
+There’s lots of variety, to find out more about the role visit our main website.

 You’re considerate, committed, resilient and respect people’s differences.
 Empathetic, you adapt your approach to individuals’ needs, have good communication skills and a positive, patient approach.
-You come up with creative solutions to overcome challenges and have a ‘can-do’ attitude.
-You’ll need to be flexible and able to work shifts across the week, including weekends.
+You can build professional relationships and have a ‘can-do’ attitude.
+All support workers work flexible shifts to provide a 24/7 service to the people we support including evenings and weekends.

 Successful applicants for this role will require an enhanced DBS check.